-If your appeal is approved:
+If the appeal is approved:

-- You will be placed on Financial Aid Probation/PLAN. - You must meet the Satisfactory Academic Progress minimum requirements as outlined above. - You must meet the minimum requirements EVERY semester. - You will be evaluated at the end of each semester to determine that you continue to be eligible for Title IV funds.
+- The student will be placed on Financial Aid Probation/PLAN. - The students' progress will be evaluated at the end of each semester and the student must meet the Satisfactory Academic Progress minimum requirements to determine whether they will continue to be eligiblefor Title IV funds.